qlu223/SportsDashboard/doc/testing.md

 npm test
 ```

-# Tests We Have Implemented (or wish to Implement)
+# Tests We Have Implemented

 1. Test call to external API to return expected data
 2. Test various button clicks performing as expected on our app

-# Tests We Plan on Implementing

-1. Test rendering of data on our app
+3. Test rendering of data on our app
-2. Test rendering of HTML/JS/CSS works as intended
-3. Test for no broken links in our app
+4. Test for no broken links in our app
-4. Test that visualizations are correctly filtered/sorted
+5. Test that visualizations are correctly filtered/sorted
-5.